r-devel/r-dev-web/WindowsBuilds/R-4.2/howto.md

 For Fedora distributions, see the script `build_in_docker.sh` for the required dependencies.
-Please refer to the script for any updates to the list of packages shown above.
+Please refer to the script for any updates to the list of packages shown above also for Debian/Ubuntu.

-Run `make` (or `make -j`)  in `mxe`.
+If you wish to do everything from scratch, run `make` (or `make -j`)  in `mxe` (see the next section for how to re-use pre-compiled binaries to reduce the time needed).
 The build takes about 2 hours on a server machine with 20 cores, so don't expect that to be fast, but then building individual MXE packages (new, modified) is fast as the build is incremental using `make`.
 It has been reported that 8G of RAM and two cores is enough for the build.
 Even a full re-build is reasonably fast as MXE uses ccache.

 The result will appear in `mxe/usr`, the native toolchain and libraries specifically in `mxe/usr/x86_64-w64-mingw32.static.posix`.
 The content of